 Systems that can trigger password synchronization are Windows server or Active Directory (32-bit, 64-bit), Sun LDAP, IBM LDAP, Oracle Internet Directory, Unix (various), z/OS and iSeries (AS/400).

-Users authenticate to the Password Manager web GUI, using any browser, by keying in their NOS or directory ID and password.
+Users authenticate to the Password Manager web portal, using any browser, by keying in their NOS or directory ID and password.
 They can then set a single password on one or more of their own IDs on one or more systems.

 Password Manager is a complete solution for managing passwords and other credentials, intended for users in a medium to large enterprise.
 It supports password synchronization, password reset, token management, unlock of encrypted filesystems and much more.